OneSignal/OneSignal-Unity-SDK/OneSignalExample/Assets/OneSignal/MIGRATION_GUIDE_v2_to_v3.md

 # OneSignal Unity SDK 2.x.x to 3.x.x Migration Guide

 ## Requirements
 This guide assumes you are upgrading from a 2.x.x version of the OneSignal Unity SDK to the 3.x.x version.
-Additionally please ensure you are using Unity 2018.4 or newer.
+Additionally please ensure you are using:
+* Unity 2018.4 or newer
+* For iOS builds: CocoaPods 1.11.3 or newer

 ## Adding 3.x.x to your project
 Follow one of the following sections based on your previous install method of the OneSignal SDK.

 ### Unity Package Manager
+1. If you have them delete the directory at `Assets/OneSignal` and the xml file at `Assets/Plugins/Android/OneSignalConfig.plugin/AndroidManifest.xml`
-1. In Unity open **Window > Package Manager**
+2. In Unity open **Window > Package Manager**
-2. From the **Package Manager** window select **Packages:** in the top left and click on **In Project**
+3. From the **Package Manager** window select **Packages:** in the top left and click on **In Project**
-3. Select the OneSignal Unity SDK(s) and press the **Upgrade to 3.x.x** button (make sure to update both Android and iOS packages)
+4. Select the OneSignal Unity SDK(s) and press the **Upgrade to 3.x.x** button (make sure to update both Android and iOS packages)
-4. Follow the guides below for adding a [Namespace](#namespace) and [Updating method calls](#updating-method-calls) to fix any compilation errors
+5. Follow the guides below for adding a [Namespace](#namespace) and [Updating method calls](#updating-method-calls) to fix any compilation errors
-5. Check the menu at **Window > OneSignal SDK Setup** to see if there are any remaining steps to run
+6. Check the menu at **Window > OneSignal SDK Setup** to see if there are any remaining steps to run

 ### Unity Asset Store
-1. Delete the directory at `Assets/OneSignal`
+1. Delete the directory at `Assets/OneSignal` and the xml file at `Assets/Plugins/Android/OneSignalConfig.plugin/AndroidManifest.xml`
 2. In Unity open **Window > Package Manager**
 3. From the **Package Manager** window select **Packages:** in the top left and click on **My Assets**
 4. Select the **OneSignal SDK** from the list and press the **Update** button.